Soy Sauce and Caramel Color

 This process consists of putting soybeans or another grain source through acid hydrolysis at an elevated temperature for 15 to 20 hours to make hydrolyzed vegetable protein (HVP).
 The soy sauce manufacturer then neutralizes the liquid and purifies it by filtration.
 Additional ingredients include salt water (15% to 20% salt concentration), corn syrup or molasses for sweetness, caramel colour (about 5% in the case of D.D.
 Williamson’s Caramel Colour #201 depending on the desired colour), and sometimes MSG and/or I+G to enhance the flavor.

 Right: Low hue soy sauce diluted in solution.

-For a caramel color to be applied in soy sauce, there are two major requirements – hue and salt stability.
+For a caramel colour to be applied in soy sauce, there are two major requirements – hue and salt stability.
 Especially in Asia the redder the caramel’s hue, the better.
-The caramel colors for soy sauces in Asia need to have stability in 20% salt solution.
-Caramel colors that are not salt-stable will form a haze in soy sauce followed by a precipitate.
+The caramel colours for soy sauces in Asia need to have stability in 20% salt solution.
+Caramel colours that are not salt-stable will form a haze in soy sauce followed by a precipitate.
 While some negatively-charged soft drink type caramels (such as D.D.
-Williamson Caramel Color #105) are formulated to be salt-stable, because of the high use level of caramel in the soy sauce, sulfites would need to be labeled in those countries requiring it.
-For caramel color in soy sauce, we recommend the positively-charged, non-sulfited, salt-stable types such as D.D.
+Williamson Caramel Colour #105) are formulated to be salt-stable, because of the high use level of caramel in the soy sauce, sulfites would need to be labeled in those countries requiring it.
+For caramel colour in soy sauce, we recommend the positively-charged, non-sulfited, salt-stable types such as D.D.
 Williamson’s #201, #203, and #210.
 These particular caramels also have an appealing red (less gray) tone.